yazanalqasem/iPass2.0NativeiOS/README.md

      - DataBaseDownloading.availableDataSources.fullAuth

 #### Basic Database:
 The basic database option provides a streamlined version of the database, focusing on essential data without incorporating any authenticity parameters.
 This option is suitable if your application does not require advanced security features and you want faster access to core data.
+In this database you can only scan Jordan Id cards along with the passports for rest of the world

 #### fullAuth database:
 The fullAuth database option is designed for applications that need enhanced security and authenticity features.
 This version includes additional parameters that ensure the authenticity of the document, making it ideal for scenarios where data integrity and security are critical.
+In this database you can only scan Jordan Id cards along with the passports for rest of the world

 - For the FullAuth database, you need to enable hologram detection using the following code: